 Welcome International Alliance of Theatrical Stagehands Local 74

 I.A.T.S.E.
-Local 74 of Southern Connecticut is thrilled to celebrate it's 120th Anniversary.
-We provide technically trained men and women in all areas of production including rigging, carpentry, lighting, sound, props, wardrobe, hair and makeup.
+Local 74 of Southern Connecticut celebrating over 120 years of service to our clients and venues.
+We provide a technically trained labor force in all areas of production including rigging, carpentry, lighting, sound, props, wardrobe, hair and makeup.
 You may not see us in the dark, but we are there spotlighting your artist, behind the video camera at your corporate meeting, or providing audio at your next basketball game.
 We are able to help you with all aspects of your production including payroll and ever changing labor needs.

 IATSE Local 74